Lea Michele Nude: ‘Scream Queens’ Star Posts Naked Photos On Instagram As Part Of So-Called ‘Bed Series’

 — Lilian Chan (@bestgug) January 27, 2017

 This is the second time in just a few weeks that Lea Michele has made headlines for a nude photo posted online.
 On New Year’s Day, the Glee actress posted a photo of herself naked in what appeared to be a backyard forest landscape.
-As The Huffington Post noted, Michele was strategically turned away and used a leaf emoji to cover her exposed backside.
+As the Huffington Post noted, Michele was strategically turned away and used a leaf emoji to cover her exposed backside.

 “Loving you so far 2017,” Lea Michele wrote under the nude photo.